 - 1971: 5 baby boys named Unseld [debut]

 - 1969: unlisted

-If you remember the image above — which was in the post about Kareem Abdul-Jabbar the other day — then you already know: professional basketball player Westley “Wes” Unseld.
+If you remember the image above — which was also in the post about Kareem Abdul-Jabbar the other day — then you already know the answer: professional basketball player Westley “Wes” Unseld.

 Unseld played in the NBA from 1968 to 1981, always for the same team: the Baltimore Bullets, which in 1973 became the the Capital Bullets, which in 1974 became the Washington Bullets.
 (Today they’re the Washington Wizards.)